slviajero/tinybasic/examples/02digital/README.md

 - Button: button.bas - light the internal LED from a digital button input
 - DigitalInputPullup: digitip.bas - use the internal pullup resistor
 - StateChangeDetection: statecd.bas - state change of a button
+- Melody: melody.bas and melodys.bas - play a melody, 1k version with all the tones and small version

 ## BASIC language features